saltstack/salt/doc/topics/channels/index.rst

 Salt Channels
 =============

-One of fundamental features of Salt is remote execution.
+One of the fundamental features of Salt is remote execution.
 Salt has two basic "channels" for communicating with minions.
 Each channel requires a client (minion) and a server (master) implementation to work within Salt.
 These pairs of channels will work together to implement the specific message passing required by the channel interface.
 Channels use :ref:`Transports <transports>` for sending and receiving messages.

 Pub Channel